Shanghai's Quiet Challenger Just Rewrote the AI Price List

 A month ago, MiniMax was a name most people outside China's tech circles had never heard.
 That changed on 12 February when the Shanghai-based lab released M2.5, an open-weight model that matches or beats the best from Anthropic, Google, and OpenAI on several key benchmarks, at a fraction of the cost.

 The timing was deliberate.
 MiniMax had just completed its Hong Kong IPO, and M2.5 was its opening argument to the global developer market: frontier-class intelligence, priced for mass adoption.
+As we've seen with other Chinese AI models gaining global traction, the competitive landscape is shifting rapidly.

 The Numbers That Spooked Silicon Valley